 followSymlinks If true, symbolic links in the final component will be followed and the existance of the symlink target made the question for this method.
 If false, a symbolic link in the final component will make the method return false (because a symlink isn't a directory).

 Checks whether a directory exists in the guest or not.
+If this method fails, the following error codes may be reported:

 • VBOX_E_IPRT_ERROR: Error while checking existence of the directory specified.

 5.66.9 directoryOpen